 I recently had a lengthy twitter debate with a pair of evolutionists.
 In the course of that debate, I challenged the evolutionists to produce a beneficial mutation.
 This article is about one of the answers they produced.
 The evolutionists insisted that the mutated protein ApoA-1 Milano is an example of a beneficial mutation.
 This article will examine the protein and what it does, and attempt to answer if it is beneficial or not.

-The mutated ApoA-1 Milano protien comes from the apolipoprotein A-1, which is found in humans high density lipoproteins.
-A high density lipoprotein is the good form of human cholesterol.
-The mutation substitutes a cystine for an arginine at a known location on the DNA strand.
+The mutated ApoA-1 Milano protein comes from the apolipoprotein A-1, which is found in humans high-density lipoproteins.
+A high-density lipoprotein is the good form of human cholesterol.
+The mutation substitutes a cystine for arginine at a known location on the DNA strand.
 Unlike most mutations, this substitution still produces readable code.
-The mutation has the effect of reducing risk of cardiovascular disease in its carriers.
+The mutation has the effect of reducing the risk of cardiovascular disease in its carriers.
 This is in spite of it decreasing the level of good cholesterol and increasing the level of triglycerides, both of which have the effect of increasing heart disease risk.
 Evolutionists have seized upon this to claim that this is a beneficial mutation.

-The mutation that creates the ApoA-1 Milano protein not only lowers levels of High Density Lipoproteins, it increases levels of tryglycerides.
-A tryglyceride is the main component of human and animal body fat.
+The mutation that creates the ApoA-1 Milano protein not only lowers levels of High Density Lipoproteins, it increases levels of triglycerides.
+A triglyceride is the main component of human and animal body fat.
 They are key components of some types of LDLs.
-Further, like cholesterol, elevated triglyceride levels can lead to build up of plaque in the arteries and veins, a condition referred to as atherosclerosis.
-This condition is a l Elevated triglyceride levels also increase stroke risk.
+Further, like cholesterol, elevated triglyceride levels can lead to a build-up of plaque in the arteries and veins, a condition referred to as atherosclerosis.
+This condition is negative.
+Elevated triglyceride levels also increase stroke risk.

 The ApoA-1 Milano protein mutation, while it carries some benefits, also carries some drawbacks to go along with them.
 Calling it beneficial merely illustrates how desperate evolutionists are to find evidence to support their theory.
 They are willing to completely overlook the increased risk of stroke those with this mutation have, in order to trumpet it as evidence for their theory.
 Such intellectual dishonesty is born of a combination of the knowledge that their theory has no foundation and desperation to avoid the alternative, which is a special creation of an all-knowing Creator.
 Even if it were to be illustrated that the ApoA-1 Milano protein was completely beneficial, which is unlikely at best, evolutionists need billions of other beneficial mutations to have occurred in order to get from molecules to man.
 For their theory, this is simply a bridge too far.